For the longest time, I felt like it was way too late to make an impact on the world and become successful.

 David Ogilvy, widely regarded as the founder of one of the best advertising and marketing agencies of all time.
 At 38, he was an unemployed college drop out who had worked as a cook, salesman, and farmer.
 When he started, he knew nothing about marketing and no American agency would hire him.

-I suggest you check out the book Getting There, which profiles even more successful people and their detailed stories that took a while and went through a lot of failures before they succeeded.
+I suggest the book Getting There, which profiles even more successful people and their detailed stories that took a while and went through a lot of failures before they succeeded.
 If you go through my link I get a commission at no extra cost for you.

-I did an interview with the author of Getting There.
-You can watch the video here:
+I did an interview with the author of Getting There: